7 common CTET mistakes aspirants make, and what to do instead

 Why it happens: The subject content feels like the "real" material, so it absorbs the study time.
 Pedagogy feels secondary.

 Do instead: Treat pedagogy as a full part of the syllabus with its own weekly slot.
-The pedagogy questions are often easier than the content and reward a small, consistent set of values, so they are among the best returns on your time.
+The pedagogy questions are often easier than the content and reward a small, consistent set of principles, so they are among the best returns on your time.

 2. Underestimating Child Development and Pedagogy